top of page

 Team Requests (Stage 1 Registration)

-This is open until December 17 at 11:59 PM.
-Stage 2 registration will open on Dec 20 and close Jan 13 at 11:59 PM.
-One form per school please.
-Schools may request up to 6 teams (up to 4 teams in one category).
+This is open until December 5th at 11:59 PM.
+Stage 2 registration will be sent to schools directly.
+Stage 2 will be sent out on a rolling basis and will close on December 17th at 11:59 PM.
+Please only submit one form per school.
+Schools may request up to 8 teams (up to 5 teams in one category).
 Further requests will be put on the waitlist.

 Team Registration Form